 Before writing any form of letter to your landlord, read again the specifications of the lease agreement between both sides.
 It may turn out that the questions you have are already answered somewhere in the agreement.

 In case the problem you have is listed as the landlord’s responsibility inside the lease agreement, just mention this in the letter that you’re about to write to your landlord.

 - Introduce the issue clearly.
 Introduce yourself first and address the property you live in, because your landlord may let a number of properties and has to know which property you’re speaking of.

 - Explain the consequences if your response is ignored.
-Your landlord may decide to neglect your request, despite the facts that it’s adequate and lawful.
-To avoid this, make the consequences of such actions clear in the pest control letter to him in the firs place.
+Your landlord may decide to neglect your request, despite the fact that it’s adequate and lawful.
+To avoid this, make the consequences of such actions clear in the pest control letter to him in the first place.